horus20/motherminter-push/README.md

 ```

 #### 3. Get wallet information
-Check if wallet exist and return info and status (need activate, need password)
+Check if wallet exists and returns info and status (need activation, need password)
 ```
 GET /api/{wallet_uid}
 ```

-#### 4. Try login or activate wallet
+#### 4. Try to login or activate a wallet
-Wallet interface calculate address from (uid and password if exist) and send it to back, server check it and return success or fail.
+Wallet interface calculates an address from (uid and password if exists) and sends it back, server checks it and returns: success or fail.

 ```
 POST /api/{wallet_uid}